MarinaChimen0/Jetpack-Hero/README.md

 EnemyAnimation.Initialize(sprites, new Vector2(position.X+scale*Texture.Width/2, position.Y), frameTime, color, scale, true, spriteEffects, rotation, 0);
 ```

-- An event-driven architecture to cntrol of the game character
+### An event-driven architecture to control the game character

-For implementing this, an event driven architecture has been created in order to provide a different layer of abstraction between the keyboard input and the player response.
+An event driven architecture has been created in order to provide a different layer of abstraction between the keyboard input and the player response.
 Instead of having to check if an event has occurred, the event is fired and gets received by the listener class.

 The classes that have implemented this functionality are clearly divided by the ones that constitute the game-engine, and the ones that are just using the game-engine for generating the game.
 In the first place there are: